ezetter/ez_finance/README.md

 This is a Ruby on Rails project so however you deploy and run your Rails projects is the mechanism.
 I haven't at this point provided any facilities within the project, e.g. Capistrano.

 You do need a database and should create the database the standard Rails way (e.g. rake db:create).
 I used PostreSQL.
 Other relational databases should work but are untested.

+This project is Heroku ready and has been deployed to Heroku.
+Instructions for deploying a Rails application to Heroku can be found at [https://devcenter.heroku.com/articles/getting-started-with-rails4](https://devcenter.heroku.com/articles/getting-started-with-rails4).

 ## Contributing